mtdunlap/OpenHomeLab/stacks/kimai/README.md

 ### Exposing the database

-To expose the database via the host machine add the following ports definition to `compose.yaml` under the `kimai_db` service.
+To expose the database via the host machine add the following ports definition to `compose.yaml` under the `kimai_db` service and remove the `expose` definition.

 ```yaml
 ports: